Vyral/mark-adams/_posts/2020-03-13-our-favorite-chips-in-honor-of-national-potato-chip-day.md

 Lisa brought Andy Capp Hot Fries, which she wasn’t introduced to until she met me.
 In addition to being crunch and crispy, they add a little bit of spice.

-Annie brought a local treat, Mama Saba’s Pita Chips.
+Amy brought a local treat, Mama Saba’s Pita Chips.
 They are a scrumptious, slightly healthier alternative to potato chips.
 She also brought Dorito’s, which she used to put on a sandwich with mayo and country ham when she was younger and in school.

 **March 14 is also National Pi(e) Day, and I got a close-up view of one at 3:30 in the video above.**